 Similar to how you’d care for your other precious stones, Schultz recommends removing your jewelry before sleeping, showering, exercising, and swimming.
 “Regular inspections and cleanings are helpful to make sure that your prongs are in place and the gem has not encountered any damage,” he adds.

-If you’re looking for a heart-shape diamond ring with an artisanal feel, this piece checks all the boxes.
+If you’re looking for a heart-shaped diamond ring with an artisanal feel, this piece checks all the boxes.
 You'll have to see it in motion to admire all the pretty details—diamond-like florets and tiny shimmering stars lend a panache-packed finish.

 A classic engagement ring like this will never go out of style.
-This ring features a striking contrast between the heart-shape center stone and the gold band.
+This ring features a striking contrast between the heart-shaped center stone and the 18k yellow gold band.

 This micro-pavé engagement ring is 360 degrees of perfection.
 A sparkly diamond band complements this romantic heart-shaped center stone.

 Blue Nile Luna Diamond Engagement Ring